Is your balance too low to spend?

 You can change the Network Fee of your BTC transactions in the "Settings" menu:

-To change this just tap on the "Settings" cog in the top right of your wallet "Home" screen -> select "Bitcoin network fee policy" -> You can see the average confirmation times for the network fee you have selected above.
+To change this just tap on the "Settings" cog in the bottom right of your wallet "Home" screen -> press on "Bitcoin network fee" -> You can select between Priority/Normal/Economy network fee and see the average confirmation times for the network fee you have selected.
 (These times only relate to BTC transactions)

 Please read our Getting Started section to learn more about Bitcoin, how it works and how to use it.